Parvo in Dogs

 There is no direct cure for parvovirus.
 However, it can be treated with supportive care.

-Parvovirus is highly contagious.
+Parvovirus is highly contagious amongst dogs.
 Dogs diagnosed with parvo should be isolated from other animals and their environments thoroughly disinfected.
 A 1:20 dilution of bleach will inactivate the parvovirus after 10 minutes of contact; however, all organic material must be removed first so that the bleach reaches the virus.
 Talk to your veterinarian about the best way to disinfect your home.
 Luckily, parvovirus cannot be spread to humans or other common non-canine pets.

 Treating parvo can be expensive.
 Successful treatment usually requires hospitalization for several days, which can cost thousands of dollars.
 Additionally, you will need to pay for the medication, diagnostics, and any follow-up visits.
 However, recent studies show that many puppies with parvo can recover well with attentive and rigorous home care, if hospitalization is not possible.